python/cpython/Doc/howto/free-threading-extensions.rst

 Most of the C API is thread-safe, but there are some exceptions.

-* **Struct Fields**: Accessing struct fields directly is not thread-safe if the field may be concurrently modified.
+* **Struct Fields**: Accessing fields in Python C API objects or structs directly is not thread-safe if the field may be concurrently modified.
 * **Macros**: Accessor macros like :c:macro:`PyList_GET_ITEM` and :c:macro:`PyList_SET_ITEM` do not perform any error checking or locking.
   These macros are not thread-safe if the container object may be modified